I recommend performing the following steps once a week in order to ensure as smooth an operating computer as possible.

 - Disk cleanup – Be sure to run this utility and delete all the temporary internet files that are present.
 These are unnecessary and take up needless storage space.
 This utility is included in Windows 10 as part of the operating system.

-- Disk defragmenter – Run the defragmentation tool once a week regardless of its recommendation to perform this task or not.
+- Disk defragmenter – For mechanical hard drives only – Run the defragmentation tool once a week regardless of its recommendation to perform this task or not.
 This will ensure that your files and folders are arranged in such a way on your hard disk to enable them to function at peak efficiency.
 This utility is included in Windows 10 as part of the operating system and can be scheduled to run automatically in the background.
 Warning: Do not defragment SSD (solid state drive) drives if you have an SSD installed in your computer.
 Also do not defragment flash drives.
 Defragmentation of SSD and flash drives will cause damage to the drive.

 - Back up all data – I can’t place enough emphasis in regard to backing up your data strongly enough.
 Purchase an external hard drive which has the same or greater capacity as the one in your computer.This external hard drive will require a separate power source and will have an additional cable which is installed in a USB (universal serial bus) port on the back of your computer.
 This is the most efficient and quick way to back up your data.
 High capacity external hard drives are extremely economical on today’s market.
 To see a wide variety of external hard drives, click here.
 The time that you spent creating all your documents, photos, and music files is far more valuable than the cost of the external drive.
 Back up your data.
 You’ll be oh-so-sorry if you don’t.
 Windows 10 has a backup utility included in the operating system which can be scheduled to run automatically.